altescy/pdpcli/README.md

 ### Basic Usage

-1. Write a pipeline config file `config.yml` like below:
+1. Write a pipeline config file `config.yml` like below.
+The `type` fields under `pipeline` correspond to the snake-cased class names of the [`PdpipelineStages`](https://pdpipe.github.io/pdpipe/doc/pdpipe/#types-of-pipeline-stages).

 ```yaml
 pipeline: